nnnikolay/shortener/README.md

 After that, you need to run `./init.sh` and be patient, in the middle of the execution there is a sleep for half a minute, it's done explicitly to let hosts to have enough time to choose the primary nodes.

-After that you may run on your host machine `node generate.js` as a result you'll get a file `urls.json` which could be imported into sharded DBs to prove that sharding works.
+After that you may want to jumpt into `./server/` folder to run on your host machine `node generate.js` as a result you'll get a file `urls.json` which could be imported into sharded DBs to the status of the distribution in the cluster.

 Move `urls.json` into scripts folder then run the following command: